epogrebnyak/abacus/README.md

 )
 ```

-2. Optionally specify contra accounts such as depreciation (offsets fixed assets) or
+2. Optionally specify contra accounts.
+Some contra account examples are the following:
+    - depreciation which offsets `ppe` (property, plant, equipment) account;
-    discounts and cashback (offset sales).
+    - discounts and cashback which offset `sales` account.

 ```python
 chart.contra_accounts = {